edumgt/AWS-Solutions-Architect-Associate/Lambda/README.md

 3. Add code to check for and reuse existing connections.
 4. Use tmp space as transient cache.
 5. Check that background processes have completed.

+Permissions to invoke the function are controlled using an IAM resource-based policy.
+An **IAM execution role** defines the permissions that control what the function is allowed to do when interacting with other AWS services.

+Apply the principle of least privilege with IAM Access Analyzer, which reviews your AWS CloudTrail logs over the date range that you specify and generates a policy template with only the permissions that the function used during that time.

+### Networking
+Enabling your Lambda function to access resources inside your virtual private cloud (VPC) requires additional VPC-specific configuration information, such as VPC subnet IDs and security group IDs.

+To establish a private connection between your VPC and Lambda, create an interface VPC endpoint (powered by AWS PrivateLink).
+Private connection without an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.